Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Speed
 *****

-The unit for speed is used in the trajectory tool and in the **Linear kinematics** window when setting the measurement display option to Speed, Horizontal velocity or Vertical velocity.
+The unit for speed is used in the trajectory tool and in the :guilabel:`Linear kinematics` window when setting the measurement display option to :guilabel:`Speed`, :guilabel:`Horizontal velocity` or :guilabel:`Vertical velocity`.
 It is also used in the Angular kinematics window when using Tangential velocity.

 The following options are available: